lisicase/vonia/README.md

 If you would like to contribute, you are welcome to fork our project and develop independently, meeting the requirements stated in our license.

 During the duration of our project, you may also do any of the following:
-* log issues
+* Log issues
-* participate in discussion of features/issues
+* Participate in discussion of features/issues
-* submit a pull request of a feature, bug fix, or documentation
+* Submit a pull request of a feature, bug fix, or documentation

 Thank you for checking out our project!